microsoft/omnichannel-chat-widget/README.md

 import LiveChatWidget from "@microsoft/omnichannel-chat-widget";
 import { OmnichannelChatSDK } from "@microsoft/omnichannel-chat-sdk";
 import ReactDOM from "react-dom";
+//Below version numbers will help us to troubleshoot issues with specific package import { version as chatSdkVersion } from "@microsoft/omnichannel-chat-sdk/package.json";
+import { version as chatWidgetVersion } from "../package.json";
+import { version as chatComponentVersion } from "@microsoft/omnichannel-chat-components/package.json";

 const render = async () => {
     const omnichannelConfig = {